An app for opticians and optical stores to manage orders and Bills.

 In the case of sunglasses or accessories where there is no fitting required, invoices are generated along with the order form and settled on the spot.

-Deploying and Listing the App
+shipping and Listing the App

 Android Play Store